Renormalization flow for the 2D nonlinear stochastic heat equation: pointwise statistics and universality: Introduction

-In~\cite{DG22}, the first author and Gu related the limiting statistics of $v^\rho$ (in the scalar setting with slightly different smoothing) to the following system of stochastic differential equations: \nomenclature[Jsigma]{$J_\sigma$}{root decoupling function for the FBSDE \crefrange{eq:FBSDE}{eq:Jeqn}}
+In~\cite{DG22}, the first author and Gu related the limiting statistics of $v^\rho$ to the following system of stochastic differential equations: \nomenclature[Jsigma]{$J_\sigma$}{root decoupling function for the FBSDE \zcref[range]{eq:FBSDE,eq:Jeqn}}

-Here $B$ is a standard $\RR^{m}$-valued Brownian motion and the square root (here and throughout the paper) is the unique positive-definite matrix square root.
-We denote the canonical filtration of $B$ by $\{\scrG_{q}\}_{q\ge0}.$
+Here $B$ is a standard $\RR^{m}$-valued Brownian motion and we let $A^{1/2}$ denote the unique positive-definite matrix square root of $A \in \m{H}_+^m$.
+We refer to \zcref{subsec:MGexptimescale} below, as well as the introduction of~\cite{DG22}, for some intuition on the origin of this FBSDE.
+Briefly, the parameter $q$ should be thought of as a ``scale'' parameter, and the FBSDE should be thought of as expressing the dynamics at the larger scales (smaller $q$) in terms of an average (expectation) of $\sigma^2$ of the solution on the smallest scale ($q=Q$).

-As described in \cite{DG22}, the problem \crefrange{eq:FBSDE}{eq:Jeqn} is a forward-backward SDE (FBSDE).
-Given a function $J_{\sigma}$, the problem \crefrange{eq:FBSDE}{eq:FBSDEic} is simply an $m$-dimensional stochastic differential equation.
-So the crux of the complete problem \crefrange{eq:FBSDE}{eq:Jeqn} is to find a sufficiently regular $J_{\sigma}$ such that when \crefrange{eq:FBSDE}{eq:FBSDEic} is solved with this choice of $J_{\sigma}$, the condition \cref{eq:Jeqn} holds as well.
-Alternatively, $J_{\sigma}$ can be characterized via a deterministic nonlinear PDE; see \cref{subsec:decouplingfunctionPDE} below.
-Given $J_\sigma$, the ordinary SDE \crefrange{eq:FBSDE}{eq:FBSDEic} has a good solution theory provided $J_{\sigma}$ is jointly continuous in $(q,b)$ and uniformly Lipschitz in $b$; see \cref{prop:SDEwellposed} below.
-We call $J_\sigma$ the \emph{root decoupling function}, as $J_\sigma^2$ is called the \emph{decoupling function} in the FBSDE literature; see \cref{def:decouplingfn} below.
+The problem \zcref[range]{eq:FBSDE,eq:Jeqn} is a forward-backward SDE (FBSDE).
+Given $J_{\sigma}$, \zcref[range]{eq:FBSDE,eq:FBSDEic} is simply a vector-valued stochastic differential equation.
+So the crux of the complete problem \zcref[range]{eq:FBSDE,eq:Jeqn} is to find a sufficiently regular $J_{\sigma}$ such that \zcref[range]{eq:FBSDE,eq:FBSDEic} and \cref{eq:Jeqn} hold simultaneously.
+Alternatively, $J_{\sigma}$ can be characterized via a deterministic nonlinear PDE as described in \cref{subsec:decouplingfunctionPDE} below.
+We call $J_\sigma$ the \emph{root decoupling function}, as $J_\sigma^2$ is termed the \emph{decoupling function} in the FBSDE literature.